kittys201/todolist/README.md

 ### Task Management
 - Add new tasks with a simple input field.
 - View all tasks in a list format.
-- Mark tasks as completed with a toggle button.
 - Delete tasks with a delete button.

 ### UI/UX